 These ancient oaks drip with silvery gray beards of Spanish moss, that glisten with the morning dew.
 Later in the afternoon, the elongated shadows from the descending sun added to the utter majesty of the trees.

-At times it seemed as if there was a ringmaster shouting orders from behind closed doors.
+At times it seemed as if a ringmaster was shouting orders from behind closed doors.
 ‘Cue the alligator!’
 ‘Now, the egrets!’
 Ducklings, start waddling!’
 Where exactly was he hiding?

 Palmetto Bluff’s Village Home 33